subgraph/paxrat/README.md

 this is set to `true`).
 By default paxrat will look for binary divertions using `dpkg-divert`, this can be disabled by using the `nodivert` setting.

+The default configuration file for paxrat is located in `/etc/paxrat/paxrat.conf`.
+Running paxrat with no configuration file argument will automatically use this file to set PaX flags.

+paxrat also supports optional configuration files from the `/etc/paxrat/conf.d/` directory files.
+This is for user created configuration. paxrat must be run with no `-c` argument to use the files in this directory.

 ## Configuration example

 The following is an example configuration: